miklaskarjalainen/SMBAutoSplitter/README.md

 ## Usage:
    When the script is active it will split every time that a level ends.
    AutoSplit will also start the timer by itself when the timer appears, IF NOT ALREADY RUNNING, you can use your own delay!
+   Note that the end time will not be accurate to the frame and have to be retimed if the run was fast enough!

 ## Todo:
    - On warpzone split after the loading screen ends and not when the pipe is entered.